aubincc/CSGO-Workshop-Collection-Maplist-fetcher/README.md

 # CSGO-Workshop-Collection-Maplist-fetcher
-Get the list of maps
+Get the list of maps, by typing in the workshop collection id.